danmt/realtime-form/README.md

 # Multiple Users using the same Form in Real Time.
 Nx, NestJs and Angular

-In this article I wanted to explore something Ive been asked to build several times for different use cases.
+In this article I wanted to explore something I've been asked to build several times for different use cases.
 With distributed and remote teams, real time cooperation is key for success.
-Whenever we hear about Real Time application we always see the same example, a Chat.
-Although chats and cool and important, there's a simpler thing that can help teams maximize cooperation, forms that can be editted by multiple users **AT THE SAME TIME**.
+Whenever we hear about Real Time applications we always see the same example, a Chat.
+Although chats and cool and important, there's a simpler thing that can help teams maximize cooperation, forms that can be edited by multiple users **AT THE SAME TIME**.

 It seems challenging, and of course, depending on the use case it can be harder and more _expensive_.
 It can get expensive simply because it means more data being sent back and forward.
 If your application is running on a VPS or a dedicated server you may be able to do this without any extra expenses, but if you are doing serverless this means more money you'll spend at the end of the month.